The blood of vesperbats is restless.

 To understate history, early mantid civilization was not prepared for this ultimate metamorphosis of ichorbats.
 No bug was.
 It is tempting to imagine a red tide engulfing Khitona, but it was so much subtler than that.
 Fleeing mantes might set foot in myxogoth-conquered land without even realizing it.
 Then a passing beetle sipping at a pond’s waters would split down the middle to reveal pulsating hearts; or a duck melted into viscera and crawled away as a swarm of rats; or you turned to warn your fellow bugs and discover their eyes have changed color.

-What was the apocalypse plague?
+What was the affliction called apocalypse?
 What was it really?
 At a certain point, mutation and selection and adaptation of infectious forms reached an inflection point.
-The point where an ichorplague became the apocalypse plague, was when it achieved recursion.
+The point where an ichorplague became the affliction called apocalypse was when it achieved recursion.
 What is the diagnosis?
-A self-modifying affliction.
+A self-modifying disease.
 The case was terminal.

-It may be arthopomorphism to suggest the apocalypse plague, the great myxogoth, was ever self-aware.
+It may be arthopomorphism to suggest this affliction called apocalypse, the great myxogoth, was ever self-aware.
 But indulge the hypothetical, consider the possibility, and ask then what.
 The blood was hungry, and longed to consume the whole world, to infect and transform every beating heart and synchronize it to one corrupt pulse.
 To adapt and adapt and subject all and everything to a unimaginable metamorphosis.
 Suppose this was not instinct, not accident or emergence, but ambition.
 Then what?

 What words, spoken in dialogue with plagues, could plead a cure?